 At the collegiate level, John spent three seasons as an assistant with Towson University, a Division 1 school.
 At Towson, he was actively involved in all aspects of the program including budgeting, recruiting, practice planning, travel planning, and student athlete academics.
 One of his main responsibilities was working with the hitters using the RightView Pro video analysis system.

 One of John’s main passions is giving back.
 He has been a mentor and involved in the Big Brother and Best Buddies programs.
 For the Special Olympics, he has served as a spokesperson and advocate.
 John has been a coordinator for Special Olympics young athletes program, and with Washington, John made an effort to partner up with the Special Olympics in every town they played in.

-Joey Molina has been named VP of operations for the Baseball Scouting League.
+Joey Molina has been named assistant of operations for the Baseball Scouting League.

 We are excited to have coach Molina on board.

 His knowledge and dedication to the game and willingness to always look out for the players makes it a perfect fit.